-14.8 Governors.
+14.8 Governors

-All Governors will regularly update learning about safeguarding, to ensure they have the knowledge and information needed to perform their functions and understand their responsibilities i.e., support and challenge.

-All governors will receive online training, through Flick online safeguarding training.
+All governors will regularly update their learning about safeguarding, to ensure they have the knowledge and information needed to perform their functions and understand their responsibilities ie: support and challenge.
+All governors will receive online training, through Flick online safeguarding training and face to face training provided by the Trust.
+All governors are expected to complete safeguarding training in order for them to be able to access the school environment.